U.S. attorney in Georgia: ‘There’s just nothing to’ claims of election fraud

 A spokesman for Christine’s office declined to comment Tuesday.

-The Washington Post reported last week that Christine brought with him from the Southern District two prosecutors, Joshua S. Bearden and Jason Blanchard, who previously had been assigned to probe election fraud matters.
-He also brought in former federal prosecutor Matt Hart, a lawyer in Birmingham who previously handled public corruption cases, on a contract basis, people familiar with the matter told The Post.
+The Washington Post reported last week that Christine brought with him from the Southern District two prosecutors, Joshua S. Bearden and Jason Blanchard, who previously had been assigned to investigate election fraud matters.
+He also brought in former federal prosecutor Matt Hart, a lawyer in Birmingham, Ala., who previously handled public corruption cases, on a contract basis, people familiar with the matter told The Post.

-New U.S. attorney in Atlanta brings in assistants who worked on election-fraud issues, raising fears of political interference
+New U.S. attorney in Atlanta brings in assistants who worked on election fraud issues, raising fears of political interference

-The additions unnerved current and former officials in both the Southern and Northern Districts of Georgia, particularly in light of the abrupt resignation of Christine’s predecessor, Byung J. “BJay” Pak.
+The additions unnerved current and former officials in both the Southern and Northern districts of Georgia, particularly in light of the abrupt resignation of Christine’s predecessor, Byung J. “BJay” Pak.

-“Mr. Pak’s forced resignation against the backdrop of White House insistence to prosecute purported election offenses, is then followed by the curious appointment of an outsider who immediately brings in election prosecutors from outside the district — it all gives rise to a ready inference that the newcomers are willing to pursue what was troubling enough to cause Mr. Pak to resign,” said John Horn, a former U.S. attorney in the Northern District of Georgia.
+“Mr. Pak’s forced resignation against the backdrop of White House insistence to prosecute purported election offenses is then followed by the curious appointment of an outsider who immediately brings in election prosecutors from outside the district — it all gives rise to a ready inference that the newcomers are willing to pursue what was troubling enough to cause Mr. Pak to resign,” said John Horn, a former U.S. attorney for the Northern District of Georgia.

-Christine said on the call with the Northern District staff that he brought the two election-fraud prosecutors to tackle what he expected would be a “dump truck full” of election files.
+Christine said on the call with the Northern District staff that he brought the two election fraud prosecutors to tackle what he expected would be a “dump truck full” of election files.
 Instead, he found “very, very few” and dismissed two cases on his first day in office.

-“We don’t have these huge colossal issues that if you turn on the TV you’d think it’d be,” he said.
+“We don’t have these huge colossal issues that if you turn on the TV, you’d think it’d be,” he said.

 A Justice Department official said Tuesday that the two attorneys Christine brought from the Southern District had returned to their home office.